 Capture the splendor and magnificence of Antarctica’s wildlife and landscapes!

-Exposing properly for the bright light and reflective surfaces, such as snow and ice, can be tricky, even on cloudy days.
-Set your camera meters to “evaluative metering”, meaning the entire scene from corner to corner will be taken into consideration.
+Exposing correctly for bright light and reflective surfaces, such as snow and ice, can be tricky, even on cloudy days.
+Set your camera meters to “evaluative metering,” meaning the entire scene from corner to corner will be considered.
 However, even this setting can be fooled, such as with bright snow or ice.
-All cameras and light meters are calibrated to 50% grey.
-So there will be many times you need to override the camera meter, and “overexpose”, so that the snow is white, not gray.
-When you do this it’s important that you don’t overcompensate, which could lead to blow-out highlights.
-Avoid this by using the “highlight warning” (the “blinkies”) setting.
+All cameras and light meters are calibrated to middle grey.
+So you will often need to override the camera meter and “overexpose” so that the snow is white, not gray.
+When you do this, it’s essential that you don’t overcompensate, which could lead to blown-out highlights.
+Check your results by using the “highlight warning” (the “blinkies”) setting.

-When capturing images of wildlife it’s best to use a focus setting called “continuous focus”, which allows the camera to continually track focus on the subject, whether it’s a penguin or whale.
-Your job is to continually press down on the trigger just before releasing the shutter.
-If you’re using what’s called “back button focus”, then you’re pressing on the AF button on the back of the camera in addition to the trigger.
+When capturing wildlife images, it’s best to use a focus setting called “continuous focus,” which allows the camera to track focus on the subject while it moves, whether it’s a penguin or whale.
+Your job is to continually press down halfway on the shutter button before releasing the shutter.
+If you’re using “back button focus,” then you’re pressing the AF button on the back of the camera in addition to the shutter.
 It’s best to use a group of focus points somewhere in the center of your frame.
-This helps assure that the camera will acquire accurate focus on only the subject lined up behind the focus points, so be sure your subject is behind the group of focus points.
+Position those focus points on the subject, or move them around the frame as your subject moves.

-When you’re holding your camera, be sure to be as comfortable as possible, with one hand on the camera body and another under the lens and your eyelid pressed up against the eyepiece.
-It’s also important to use the built-in image stabilization for your camera or lens.
+When you’re holding your camera, be sure to be as comfortable as possible, with one hand on the camera body, another under the lens, and your eye pressed up against the eyepiece.
+Using built-in image stabilization for your camera or lens is also essential.
 Finally, a faster shutter speed will maintain sharpness by freezing the movement of the wildlife.
-With the huge amount of light in Antarctica, this is never a problem.
+With the plentiful amount of light in Antarctica, this is never a problem.

 Composing fields of ice, hundreds—and sometimes thousands—of penguins, and mountains covered in ice, is challenging.
-In this environment, it’s best to isolate specific subjects from the larger landscape, such as one lone penguin, or a crevasse in a glacier.
-By doing this through the lens, you’re isolating something special out of the mix.
-If you focus on finding these isolated subjects, and add some interesting light to it, you will begin capturing unusual compositions that many never noticed, thus making your images more interesting.
+In this environment, it’s best to isolate specific subjects from the larger landscape, such as one lone penguin or a crevasse in a glacier.
+By doing this through the lens, you’re selecting something special from the mix.
+If you focus on finding these isolated subjects and add some interesting light to them, you will begin capturing unusual compositions that many never noticed.

-There are endless opportunities in Antarctica to capture unique images of landscape, wildlife, and even travel scenes.
-Be sure to not only capture images in focus, but also try different things like getting super low, or using motion blur or shallow depth of field.
-Most importantly, be creative with the camera, make mistakes, and learn from them so you can grow in ways you didn’t think were possible.
+Antarctica has endless opportunities to capture unique images of landscape, wildlife, and even travel scenes.
+Be sure to capture images in focus and try different things like getting low or using motion blur or shallow depth of field.
+Most importantly, be creative with the camera, make mistakes, and learn from them to grow in ways you didn’t think were possible.